Campus Trendz arson attack: Investigation

-By 6 September 2010, the Royal Barbados Police Force released a sketch of one of the perpetrators to the public and descriptions of both men to several eye witnesses to assist in their apprehension.
+By 6 September 2010, the Royal Barbados Police Force released a sketch of one of the perpetrators to the public and descriptions of both men to several eyewitnesses to assist in their apprehension.
 They were arrested by 13 September 2010.

 Aftermath

 On 10 September 2010, a national day of mourning was declared.

 21-year-old Renaldo Anderson Alleyne and 19-year-old Jamar DeWayne Bynoe were arrested and both charged with six counts of murder, aggravated burglary, and arson.
-Alleyne later plead guilty to 6 counts of manslaughter on June 2011, which was accepted by the Director of Public Prosecutions and was then sentenced to six concurrent life sentences on 12 August 2012.
+Alleyne later plead guilty to 6 counts of manslaughter in June 2011, which was accepted by the Director of Public Prosecutions and was then sentenced to six concurrent life sentences on 12 August 2012.
 This sentence was appealed by Alleyne which eventually went before in the Caribbean Court of Justice on 5 December 2018 on who upheld the ruling stating that he should receive a minimum sentencing of 25 years.
 The first ruling for a minimum sentence in the court's history.

 Bynoe, however, went to trial, initially unrepresented by an attorney-at-law but then later requested one.
-He was found guilty on 6 counts of murder on July 2016 and was given the death penalty, and was sentenced to be hanged.
+He was found guilty on 6 counts of murder in July 2016 and was given the death penalty, and was sentenced to be hanged.
 This was then appealed by Bynoe where the case went to the Court of Appeal where, on 7 June 2022, the murder conviction was upheld.
 The high court however, was ordered to vacate the death penalty and to re-sentence Bynoe.
 Bynoe's Attorney then attempted to appeal the murder conviction to the Caribbean Court of Justice which then later denied Bynoe special leave to do so.

 Bynoe was sentenced on 25 October 2024 to 55 years in prison.